imanmansour86/E-Commerce-Back-End/README.md

 ## Usage

-Below is some screenshots demonstrating testing the routes in Insomnia
+Below are some screenshots demonstrating testing the routes in Insomnia

 ## GET routes